csc-training/2020-05-14-csc/index.md

 {% endcomment %}

 <p id="requirements">
   <strong>Requirements:</strong> All course participants are required to have a Haka account and password.
 If you do not have a Haka account, please contact the course staff.
 Participants can use the classroom computers or bring their own laptop (with a Mac, Linux or Windows operating system).
 If you wish to bring your own laptop, please ensure that you have administrative privileges on it.
-Laptops should also have a few specific software packages installed (listed <a href="#setup">below</a>).
 </p>

 {% comment%}